-d.
-Set the Record signal values slider to On if the values are to be recorded in the local VictoriaMetrics database.
+- d.
+Set the Record signal values slider to On if the values are to be recorded in the local VictoriaMetrics database. - e.

-- e.
 In the Recording interval field, enter the desired time interval for the recording (in seconds). - 14.
-Additional settings are available in Advanced viewing mode: - a.
-Use custom identifiers: Set the slider to On if you want to enter your own identifier name. - b.
+Additional settings are available in Advanced viewing mode: - Use custom identifiers: Set the slider to On if you want to enter your own identifier name. - b.
 Custom identifier: Enter your own identifier name. - 15.
 Further entries are required in the Details section. - a.
 Depending on the selected register type, different entries can be made as to whether to read from the register or whether and what should be written to the register.
 Please also note the tooltips. - b.
 If it is not possible to use several Modbus RTU clients (with different Modbus IDs) on the same bus interface (RS485/RS232 converter via USB), the respective ID of the device to be addressed can be specified instead.
 This means that the global setting of the Modbus Client (see point 8) is ignored and the Modbus ID entered here is used for this register instead (point to point).

 Otherwise, leave the default value (0). - c.
 Complete all other parameters according to the documentation of the connected device. - 16.
 On the Signal processing tab, you can specify how the signal value is to be processed.
-You can find out more at Configuring the signal processing steps [90]. - 17.
+You can find out more at Configuring the signal processing steps [91]. - 17.
 Click on Save. - 18.
-On the Measurement modelling tab, you specify how the measurements are to be visualized.
+On the Measurement modelling tab, you specify how the measurements are to be visualized. - You can find out more at Measurement modelling [92]. - 19.
+Finally, click on Save & close.